Special routes of U.S. Route 401: Raeford business loop

 U.S. Route 401 Business (US 401 Bus) first started unofficially in 1954, US 15A was rerouted onto a bypass around Raeford, the old alignment through downtown was unnumbered until around the early 1960s, when it became US 401 Business.
 The route follows Harris Avenue, Main Street, and Central Avenue.

 Fayetteville business loop

 U.S. Route 401 Business (US 401 Bus) was established in late 1960s from a renumbering of US 401, this business loop goes through Fayetteville via Raeford Road, Robeson Street, Martin Luther King Jr Freeway, and Ramsey Street.

 Rolesville business loop

-U.S. Route 401 Business (US 401 Bus) is a 4.67 mi business loop along Main Street, through downtown Rolesville.
-The Town of Rolesville had been planning this long time, since 1985, but the project never went through.
-U.S. 401 initially lead in and out of the town until its 2015 opening.
-Approved by AASHTO on May 29, 2014; its official establishment is dependent on the opening of the Rolesville bypass, which will be signed as U.S. 401.
-On July 16, 2015, the Rolesville bypass opened.
+U.S. Route 401 Business (US 401 Bus) is a 4.67 mi business loop that runs along Main Street through downtown Rolesville.
+The Town of Rolesville had been planning a bypass of the town since 1985, but the project was delayed for many years.
+U.S. Route 401 originally passed through the town until the bypass was completed in 2015.
+The business loop designation was approved by AASHTO on May 29, 2014, with its official establishment dependent on the opening of the Rolesville bypass, which would be designated as U.S. 401.
+The Rolesville bypass opened on July 16, 2015.